Codecademy/docs/content/general/concepts/object/object.md

 An **object** is associative data that commonly takes the form of a data structure, [function](https://www.codecademy.com/resources/docs/general/function), [method](https://www.codecademy.com/resources/docs/general/method), variable, or [class](https://www.codecademy.com/resources/docs/general/class).

-Objects provide a structured programming approach and are the basic units of [Oject-Oriented-Programming (OOP)](https://www.codecademy.com/resources/docs/general/object-oriented-programming).
+Objects provide a structured programming approach and are the core units of [object-oriented-programming (OOP)](https://www.codecademy.com/resources/docs/general/programming-paradigms/object-oriented-programming).
 Developers can easily create various identical objects and modify existing ones within the program.

 Objects also provide [encapsulation](https://www.codecademy.com/resources/docs/general/encapsulation), meaning that the data within that object is protected from being altered or destroyed by other functions unless explicitly allowed.